Pharmacy Technician Salary

 Geographic Location

 As you can see in the table below, the state you work in can directly affect how much you earn each year.
-According to the BLS, pharmacy techs that work in the District of Columbia earn the most, with an average annual salary of just over $40,000 per year, followed closely by Washington, Alaska, California, and Hawaii.
+According to the BLS, the top paying locations for pharmacy techs currently include California, Washington, the District of Columbia, Oregon, and Alaska.
+Here’s how the top five states compare (annual mean):

 Experience